chackett/zignews/README.md

 ## Running the system

+To bring up the entire system, use `$ docker-compose up`.
+The result will be a running aggregator with bootstrapped RSS feeds, which should be available via the API.

+View the API documentation as hosted by Postman [here](https://documenter.getpostman.com/view/820576/TVYNYvQ1).

 ## High level function

 * Aggregator polls list of pre-defined news sites (providers) and saves the article meta data to database.